M-T3K/TartessosTheme/README.md

 ## Maintenance

-I have decided to leave VSCode as my Main Editor due to how slow it is, and will probably switch to [4coder](https://4coder.net/).
-I will make a conversion of this theme to 4coder if that ends up being my choice.
-Thus, I will not be maintaining this repository.
-Feel free to fork it as much as you like, and I hope it you enjoy using it!
+I have decided to leave VSCode as my Main Editor due to how slow it is, and will probably switch to my own fork of [4coder](https://4coder.net/).
+There's also a (much more limited) version of the theme for 4coder, on its respective folder.

+Feel free to fork this repo as much as you like, and I hope it you enjoy using it!